park-hg/Google-Brain-Ventilator-Pressure-Prediction/README.md

 After labeling the test data, I retrained the model with the test data(1 epoch) and with the train data(1 epoch). <br />

 ## Final ensemble
 For the final ensemble, I added following 4 models.
-The final score is The score is 0.1342(Public Score) and 0.1316(Private Score).
+The score is 0.1316(Public Score) and 0.1342(Private Score).
- 1. further fine-tuning the public model with pseudo labeling
+ 1. further fine-tuning the public model with pseudo labeling (0.1386)
- 2. 1st model
+ 2. 1st model (0.1347)
- 3. 1st model with pseudo labeling
+ 3. 1st model with pseudo labeling (0.1324)
- 4. 2nd model
+ 4. 2nd model (0.1360)